Consumer demand for cannabis-infused beverages and its impact on the economic sustainability of local farms and craft beverage producers

 • Sustainable Communities: local and regional food systems

-The emergence of niche crop markets and local food and drink value chains have offered small farmers an opportunity to diversify crop selection and increase profitability, but burgeoning markets are subject to boom-and-bust cycles that can leave farmers without an end-buyer.
+The emergence of niche crop markets and local food and drink value chains have offered small farmers an opportunity to diversify crop selection and increase profitability.
+However, burgeoning markets are subject to boom-and-bust cycles that can leave farmers without an end-buyer.
 The craft alcohol movement has become one of these budding markets, with the number of local breweries, cideries, distilleries, and wineries growing steadily over the past decade.
 With this, the North Central region has seen a boost in specialty crop production to supply locally-sourced inputs to these craft producers.

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.